openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

          response field labels.

 ..
 Including the special exam (timed and proctored) events doc in a separate
-.. file because it is very long.
+.. file because it is very long. - Peter March 2016

 .. include:: special_exam_events.rst